About Virtual Tourism

 Emergent gameplay

 Today, as an aesthete-gamer passionate by emergent gameplay, I’m mainly focused on openworld-sandbox games.
-Firstly because they are the cutting edge of technological and storytelling innovation in video game industry; but also because they simply fit my needs: time and space are open, the ideal conditions for a contemplative video games photographer.
+Not only because they are at the forefront of technological innovation and writing methods in the field of new media, but also because they simply meet my needs: time and space are open there, the ideal conditions for a contemplative video game photographer.

 Postcards from virtual worlds